New research findings and 3 important takeaways for bully prevention

 “There are currently many programs aimed at reducing bullying in schools and I think there is an assumption that these programs deal with cyberbullying as well,” says Jennifer Shapka, an associate professor in the Faculty of Education at UBC who is presenting this research at the American Educational Research Association (AERA) annual meeting in Vancouver.

 “What we’re seeing is that kids don’t equate cyberbullying with traditional forms of schoolyard bullying.
-As such, we shouldn’t assume that existing interventions will be relevant to that is happening online.”
+As such, we shouldn’t assume that existing interventions will be relevant to aggression that is happening online.”

-Shapka is presenting a study that involved 17,000 Vancouver, B.C. students in Grades 8 to 12 and a follow-up study involving 733 Vancouver, B.C. aged 10-18.
+Shapka is presenting a study that involved 17,000 Vancouver, B.C. students in Grades 8 to 12 and a follow-up study involving 733 Vancouver, B.C. youth aged 10-18.

 Results of the studies show that about 25-30 per cent of youth report that they have experienced or taken part in cyberbullying, compared to 12 per cent of youth who say they’ve experienced or taken part in schoolyard bullying.
 However: